MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/four-steps.md

 Assigning users to applications is best mapped when using groups, because they allow great flexibility and ability to manage at scale:

-* Attribute-based dynamic membership groups
+* Dynamic membership groups
 * Delegation to app owners

 Microsoft Entra ID provides the ability to manage access to resources using security groups and Microsoft 365 groups.
-These groups are managed by a group owner who can approve or deny membership requests and delegate control of dynamic membership groups.
+These groups are managed by a group owner who can approve or deny membership requests and delegate control of attribute-based dynamic membership groups.
 The [self-service group management](~/identity/users/groups-self-service-management.md) feature, saves time by allowing group owners who aren't assigned an administrative role to create and manage groups without having to rely on administrators to handle their requests.

 ## Step 4 - Operationalize your insights